psu13/mutable-states/content/TeX Nerd.md

 As unbelievable as it sounds, there are dozens of other little details on which you can expend all your excess mental energy if you wish.
 Here are just a few:

 1. Unicode trouble.
-A lot of files in the arxiv, especially from Europe are stored in some random not ASCII but also not standard Unicode format.
+A lot of files in <a href="https://arxiv.org">the arxiv</a>, especially from Europe are stored in some random not ASCII but also not standard Unicode format.
 As yet I have not come up with an automatic way to fix this shit.
 It's really annoying.

 1. Long Equations.
 Long equations are annoying, but not hard, to fix.
 Learn how to use the `align` and `multline` macros from the AMS math setup and you will have a fairly easy time of it.
 The hardest part of this is actually finding the overflows in the source code and then parsing the math to find a good breakpoint.